 According to Ms. Hai, currently, actors and singers use smoking as a way to express their character or mood during performances, which greatly affects the behavior and lifestyle of young people.
-In addition, tobacco companies can promote smoking through celebrities, stage productions, movies, and music videos.
+In addition, tobacco companies can use celebrities, stage productions, movies, and music videos to promote smoking.

 Currently, according to the provisions of the Advertising Law, advertising of tobacco products in all forms is prohibited; the Commercial Law also prohibits promotion or use of tobacco for promotion in all forms.

-Experience from some countries such as China and India shows that strict management of images of tobacco use and tobacco-related tools such as ashtrays, billboards, labels, and colors related to different cigarette brands is very necessary and effective, and has the effect of not increasing the smoking rate among young people.
+Experience from some countries such as China and India shows that strict management of images of tobacco use and tobacco-related tools such as ashtrays, billboards, labels, and colors related to different cigarette brands is very necessary and effective, helping to prevent an increase in smoking rates among young people.

-Some of the measures that China is taking to limit the image of actors using tobacco include: Managing licensing or requiring editing of films if there are images related to tobacco; reducing the duration of smoking scenes; not allowing smoking in scenes shot in public buildings or places where smoking is prohibited; not showing scenes of minors smoking or buying tobacco; banning all forms of tobacco advertising on television, including the identification of tobacco products; plays with too many smoking scenes will not be nominated for any outstanding awards in the film industry; management agencies are responsible for management and supervision, requiring producers within their jurisdiction to make smoke-free television works and advising directors and actors not to film smoking scenes.
+Some of the measures that China is using to limit the image of actors using tobacco include: Managing the licensing or requiring editing of films if there are images related to tobacco; reducing the duration of smoking scenes; not smoking in scenes filmed in public buildings or places where smoking is prohibited; not showing scenes of minors smoking or buying tobacco; banning all forms of tobacco advertising on television, including the identification of tobacco products; plays with too many smoking scenes will not be nominated for any outstanding awards in the field of cinema; management agencies are responsible for managing and supervising, requiring producers within their jurisdiction to make smoke-free television works and advising directors and actors not to film smoking scenes.

 Ms. Hoang Tu Anh, Director of the Center for Health and Population Initiatives, shared the results of the evaluation of a number of movies and music videos with high views and popularity among young people, all of which contain a lot of tobacco images.
 Ms. Huynh Lan Phuong, an expert from Vital Strategies, also had a report from the American College of Surgeons in 2012 that confirmed the relationship between children starting to smoke and exposure to tobacco images on screen.